Derya Karadaş

 Derya Karadaş (born 4 May 1981) is a Turkish actress of Kurdish origin.
-Her family, who lived in Bingöl until they moved to Istanbul in 1980.
-She believes Alevism.
+Her family, who migrated from Tunceli to Bingöl, later moved to Istanbul in 1980.
+She is of Kurdish descent and believes Alawite.

-She rose to prominence with her role as Zerrin in Yalan Dünya.
+She rose to prominence with her role as Zerrin in hit sitcom Yalan Dünya.
+She played in sketches theatre "Güldür Güldür".
 She studied at the Müjdat Gezen Art Center conservatory and is an instructor at the same institute.